TXG0Fk3/Windows-Dots/README.md

     <h3></h3>
 </div>

+### ⚠️ The automatic installation script still doesn't work perfectly at the moment! ⚠️

 - Open Windows Terminal with admin privileges.
 - Clone repositorie in your computer.
     - You can use Git (You need Git in your system `winget install Git.Git`):